Skip to Content Accessibility Information

 Employers should protest the benefit charge statement in BEACON

-• Type inside the box the reason for the protest.
-(There will be an option to upload a document to support the reason for the protest.)
+• Entering the reason for the protest.
+(There will be an option to upload supporting documentation).

-8. Can employers still protest a fraudulent claim on their benefit charge statement after the 30-day protest period has lapsed?
+7. Can employers protest a fraudulent claim after the 30-day protest period?

 Division of Unemployment Insurance